openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-messaging/04-deploy-to-openshift.md

 **2. Deploy a Red Hat AMQ Instance**

 Once the operator installation is successful, you will create two instances - an `ActiveMQArtemis` instance and an `ActiveMQArtemisAddress` instance.
-For your reference, the YAML containing the instance details has been created for you and you can view the file as follows:
+For your reference, the YAML file containing the instance details has been created for you and you can view the file as follows:

-``cat /root/amq-config-files/amq.yaml``{{execute}}
+``cat amq.yml``{{execute}}

-Now, execute the following command to create those two instances:
+You can also observe a **Route** to the AMQ console is defined here, should you choose to play around.
+Now, execute the following command to create those two instances and the route:

-``oc apply -f /root/amq-config-files/amq.yaml``{{execute}}
+``oc create -f amq.yml``{{execute}}

 **4. Deploy the application to OpenShift**